-COVID 19 is causing substantial disruptions to the performance of construction contracts.
-It appears that these disruptions will be widespread and long-lasting, including the possibility of government mandated shut downs.
+COVID-19 is causing substantial disruptions to the performance of construction contracts.
+These disruptions will be widespread and long-lasting.
 Most contracts contain a force majeure clause that protects the contractor by providing for a time extension when performance of the contract is frustrated by unforeseen intervening forces.
 In order to invoke the protections of a force majeure clause the contractor must comply with contractual notice provisions.
 In addition to force majeure clauses in contracts, the law provides “impracticability” as an affirmative defense in contract disputes.

 Following is a brief high level summary of force majeure provisions that are likely relevant to Washington contractors and a condensed description of the impracticability doctrine